What is the New Jersey Woodland Stewards Program?

 Why is this program necessary?

-AWCOver 1.3 million acres of woodland in New Jersey are privately owned by approximately 88,700 nonindustrial forest owners.
-That’s 62 percent of the State’s total forest area.
-It is estimated that less than 10 percent of the State’s privately-owned forest lands are purposefully managed, despite the availability of educational programs, technical services and the incentive of a farmland tax assessment program.
+NJ has approximately 2 million acres of forest land.
+Slightly less than 6% are federally owned, about 47% are owned by state and local governmental units, and about 47% are privately owned.
 Forests represent a precious commodity that, if wisely managed, can generate a variety of ecological, economic, and aesthetic values to forest owners and their communities, generation after generation.
 Sound stewardship is necessary, however, in order to reap these benefits of our forest resources.
 Stewardship objectives involve management practices that ensure ecologically sound forest productivity and healthy forests.
 And healthy forests are essential for a densely populated and rapidly developing state such as New Jersey.

 How are volunteers chosen for the program?